OpenBCI/Documentation/websitev2/docs/GettingStarted/Boards/03-Wifi_Getting_Started_Guide.md

 ### Erase WiFi Credentials

-If you want to switch what WiFi network your WiFi Shield is on, you can select ``. **NOTE: WiFi Shield must be detached from Ganglion or Cyton.**
+If you want to switch what WiFi network your WiFi Shield is on, you can select `ERASE CREDENTIALS`. **NOTE: WiFi Shield must be detached from Ganglion or Cyton.**

 ![erase credentials for openbci wifi shield](../../assets/GettingStartedImages/wifi_config_erase_credentials.png)